-FIA Formula 3 European Championship attracts global attention
+The FIA Formula 3 European Championship in the international media

-Further details on the media interim report and a download option for the ‘Media Facts – Interim Report 2017’ booklet can be found below.
+Further details on the media report and a download option for the ‘Media Facts – Final Report 2017’ booklet can be found below.